 Skincare brands that are truly transparent are likely to list their ingredients on their website, so you can check this out too.
 Take a read of all the information AMPERNA® supplies on their ingredients and how they can help benefit your skin.

 Give new products time to work

 If you start a new skincare treatment and you have a breakout or flare up, remember it could be due to temporarily ‘purging’.
 This is the term given to breakouts triggered after starting a new skincare treatment containing active ingredients designed to help boost skin cell turnover.
+How long does purging last?
 It is temporary and down to your skin renewal cycle which can take 4-6 weeks depending on your age.
 Particular skin care can help to speed up this process and help to shed our dead skin cells faster.
 In the short term, this acceleration of cell turn-over can lead to more breakouts.

 Your lifestyle plays a role

 Steer clear of brands that promise the world.